-The crowds hold their lanterns in eager anticipation waiting for the signal to release them into the air.
+The crowds hold their lanterns in eager anticipation, waiting for the signal to release them into the air.

-Yee Peng is the Buddhist festival of lights where lanterns are released in respect to Buddha.
+Yee Peng is the Buddhist festival of lights where lanterns are released to Buddha.
 Buddhists believe that this washes away bad Karma and makes wishes come true.
 It is one of the top things you should do when backpacking Thailand.

 The first one is in late October.
 This is the local Yi Peng and is free to attend.

 The second festival, in early November, is about one week later and requires a ticket.

 The celebrations are practically identical, though the second one is geared towards tourists.
 This is the celebration that also corresponds with Loi Krathong.

 Both these festivals take place at Mae Jo University near Chiang Mai.